 Number of Floors

 Speaking of different floors, this may be the time to decide whether you want a single-story home or a two-story home.
 Two-story homes have the luxury of additional privacy with bedrooms typically located on the second floor.
 Although a matter of personal preference, two-story homes also appear grander from the outside.
 On the flip side of that, single-story homes have the benefit of not having noise traveling between floors and they also eliminate the need for stairs that may be tiresome and unsafe for young children or elderly family members.

-Floor plans like the Delfina that have large gathering spaces leading out to an expansive outdoor living area are great if you will be doing a lot of entertaining.
-The kitchen is located right off the living room and there is a game room located adjacent to the living room and only separated by a big screen TV.
+Floor plans like the Watlington that have large gathering spaces leading out to an expansive outdoor living area are great if you will be doing a lot of entertaining.
+The kitchen is located right off the great room and located adjacent is the designated dining area.
 If you love having people over, a floor plan like this is for you.
-However, if entertaining is not really your thing and you would rather not have your entire house on display, a floor plan like the Clara that has a formal living room upon entering is perfect for quieter gatherings.
+However, if entertaining is not really your thing and you would rather not have your entire house on display, a floor plan like the Carmela that has a formal dining room upon entering is perfect for quieter gatherings.